Tokyo must-see sakura spots

 In Meguro River, there are about 800 Yoshino cherries along the river of about 4 km in length.
-During the cherry blossom season, Bombori gets a fire and you can enjoy cherry blossoms in the evening.
+During the cherry blossom season, Bombori gets fire and you can enjoy cherry blossoms in the evening.
 Furthermore, some cherry blossoms are illuminated by light.

 ↑bombori（a paper-covered lantern）

 I visited there at night.
 I started walking from JR Meguro（目黒） Station.
-I walked along Meguro River from JR Meguro Station to Tokyu and Tokyo Metro Nakameguro（中目黒） Station.
+I walked along the Meguro River from JR Meguro Station to Tokyu and Tokyo Metro Nakameguro（中目黒） Station.